 - Go to trial.
 This can be very expensive and time-consuming, depending on who the copyright holder is.
 Aggressive copyright holders such as Malibu Media and Strike 3 Holdings pride themselves on making the trial process painful and cost-prohibitive for the average person.
 Many copyright holders have deep pockets and will use them to make an example out of anyone who tries to avoid a settlement (which the company usually prefers).
 Finally, a Federal litigation defense law firm could charge more as their initial retainer fee than it could cost to settle the case especially early on.

 - Settle.
 In most cases, this is the least painful and costly route.
 Although unfair, even a person who is innocent may save themselves a lot of headaches (and money) by simply settling the case.
 Having an experienced attorney can ensure that the settlement is favorable to the accused and reduce the settlement amount to something reasonable and manageable.
 Read more about why you should settle copyright infringements here.

 What Are the Benefits of Settling a Copyright Infringement Case?

-Regardless of whether one is innocent or guilty of copyright infringement, settlement is almost always the most logical choice.
+Regardless of whether one is innocent or guilty of copyright infringement, a settlement is almost always the most logical choice.
 Here are some reasons:

 - Less time-consuming.
 Choosing to settle will reduce the amount of time one spends dealing with the case overall.
 A copyright infringement case can easily drag on for months if not years.